geek/nanite/README.md

 #### Can I use Through2 or other stream do-da's with Nanite ?
 Yes!
 Nanite itself is a simple transform and as such can be piped to and from.
-Handlers are added as streams also as long as they are writeable or transforms they are compatible.
+Handlers are added as streams, and if they are writeable or are transforms, then they are compatible.
 Do note that anything pushed to the read side of a transform is not passed to nanite, rather any direct pipe of the handler.
 To add messages to nanite, pipe back to it or use .write().